ElectronicsClub-IITK/ENIGMA/README.md

 - **2.2" ILI9341 TFT Display** – SPI-driven screen for input/output visualization
 - **Joystick Module** – Used for adjusting rotor and ring settings
 - **Two Tactile Buttons** – Toggle input modes and switch rotors

-Components were soldered to a perforated board for fast, compact assembly.
-Special care was taken with voltage level shifting to protect the 3.3V display from 5V logic.

 ---

 ## TFT Display Integration